rpivo/hetzner-kubernetes/README.md

 > Three etcd nodes is generally sufficient for smaller clusters and five etcd nodes for large clusters.

-Focusing on this definition, I've set up this guide to create a Kubernetes cluster with:

-- 3 control plane nodes.
-This is the minimum number of control plane nodes that allow for a quorum
-- 2 worker nodes.
-While arguably risky for mission-critical production workloads, this passes as "highly available".
-If one node goes down, the other node will have your services still available, and Kubernetes will self-heal.

 ### The Opinionated Approach

 In setting up this opinionated approach, I optimized for: